This tool will help you:

 The ECJ delivered its decision on 30 November 2017 in The Sash Window Workshop Ltd and another v King IRLR 142 ECJ.
 The ECJ held that a worker must be able to carry over unused holiday when the employer does not put that worker in a position to exercise the right to take paid annual leave.
 The ECJ decision casts doubt on the limitations on claims for historical non-payment of holiday pay in Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others IRLR 15 EAT.
 The Deduction from Wages (Limitation) Regulations 2014 (SI 2014/3322), which impose a two-year limitation period on most unlawful deductions from wages claims, also now appear to contravene EU law where the case relates to holiday pay.

 The case now returns to the Court of Appeal.
-The Court is expected to hear the appeal in November 2018.
+The Court is expected to hear the appeal on 20 or 21 November 2018.

 In Bellman v Northampton Recruitment Ltd IRLR 124 HC, the High Court held that an employer was not vicariously liable for a managing director's "brutal assault" of an employee during a drinking session after the employer's Christmas party.
 In the Court's view, there was an insufficient connection between the position in which the director was employed and the assault to make it right for his employer to be vicariously liable.

 Mr Bellman is appealing to the Court of Appeal against the High Court's decision.
-The Court of Appeal is expected to hear the appeal in late spring 2018.
+The Court of Appeal is expected to hear the appeal on 18 or 19 July 2018.

 equal pay | work of equal value | private sector